harukins/harukins.github.io/_pages/about.md

 </div>

 ## Recent News
+### September 10, 2022: Paper accepted (oral) at CoRL!
+Our [latest work on risk-aware trajectory forecasting](https://openreview.net/forum?id=z_hPo2Fu9A3) has been accepted for an oral presentation at the 2022 Conference on Robot Learning.
+The acceptance rate for oral presentations was 6.5%.
+An arXiv version will be available soon.
+We look forward to presenting our work in Auckland, New Zealand in December!

+### June 27, 2022: Virtual Presentation at RSS 2022 Workshop
+I gave a short virtual presentation at [RSS 2022 Workshop on Risk-Aware Decision Making](https://sites.google.com/nyu.edu/risk-aware-decision-making), on our ongoing work of risk-aware trajectory forecasting.

 ### September 23, 2021: Graduation
 I have graduated from Stanford University!
 I will update my contact information after transitioning to a new career.